 Why Shoot In Manual Mode?

-When people are more comfortable to stick with aperture priority mode, I’ll teach them other aspects of photography.
-However, most of our workshop attendees are excited at the challenge of learning how to shoot in manual mode.
+When people are more comfortable sticking with aperture priority mode, I’ll teach them other aspects of

 Shooting in manual mode is not as difficult as many people think.
 Cameras have so many options for how you can control them it can be confusing for beginners.

-I believe you can be more creative shooting in manual mode.
-The reason is because our eyes see differently than our DSLR does.
-We see a wider range of tone.
-Cameras cannot record detail in the brightest and darkest parts of a composition in high contrast situations.
+I believe you can be more creative in shooting in manual mode.
+The reason is that our eyes see differently than our DSLR does.
+We see a wider range of tones.
+Cameras cannot record detail in the brightest and darkest parts of composition in high contrast situations.

-How you set the exposure meter has an affect on this.
+How you set the exposure meter has an effect on this.
 I’ll teach you about setting the exposure meter later in this article.

 Don’t Rely on Your Cameras AI to Set Your Exposure